bengarrett/RetroTxt/docs/qa.md

 ### Known issues

 * A browser's [MIME sniffing](https://en.wikipedia.org/wiki/Content_sniffing) will often override RetroTxt, forcing text files to download rather than display in a tab.
-* Firefox (Gecko) will often produce incorrect MIME sniffing results with the `http(s)://` protocol.
+* Firefox (Gecko) will usually produce incorrect MIME sniffing results with the `http(s)://` protocol.
 * Chrome (Blink) can produce incorrect MIME sniffing results with the `file:///` protocol.
-* Atari ATASCII and Commodore PETSCII art are not supported.
+* Unsupported formats include Atari ATASCII and Commodore PETSCII.

 <a id="font-size"></a>